digiscot/digiscot-website/_posts/2016-07-11-digitalchampioninterview.md

 <strong>- How is progress with your action plan?
 Have you achieved what you set out to do?</strong>

-Yes - another Digital Champion, Alexandra Russell (who attended training too) and I launched a <strong>[Digital Participation Pilot](/images/onedigital/stirlingob.pdf)</strong> within <strong>Trust Housing</strong> which has installed ‘kiosks’ and connected residents of our sheltered housing complex to Wi-Fi.
+Yes - another Digital Champion, Alexandra Russell (who attended training too) and I launched a <strong>[Digital Participation Pilot](/images/onedigital/stirlingob.pdf)</strong> within Trust Housing which has installed ‘kiosks’ and connected residents of our sheltered housing complex to Wi-Fi.
 Thursday 16th June marked our launch and a very good day it was too.
-A great mixture of tenants and guests attended and we had a lot of interest in the tablet <i>'kiosk'</i> that we have set up in our lounge.
+A great mixture of tenants and guests attended and we had a lot of interest in the tablet 'kiosk' that we have set up in our lounge.
 A few of the older tenants who don't have any digital devices also came to sit down and have a look.

 ![Trust Housing Association](/images/onedigital/trustha1.png)